Laurel Thatcher Ulrich: "Well-behaved women seldom make history"

 In a 1976 scholarly article about little-studied Puritan funeral services, Ulrich included the phrase "well-behaved women seldom make history."
 In its original iteration, Ulrich meant the quote to indicate that well-behaved women were not studied by historians, not to encourage contemporary women to rebel or be less "well-behaved".

 The phrase was taken out of context and picked up and soon went viral, being widely quoted and printed across the country.
 It continues to be seen on greeting cards, T-shirts, mugs, plaques, and bumper stickers.
 She recounted how her now-famous quote has taken on a life of its own in an October 2007 interview: "It was a weird escape into popular culture.
 I got constant e-mails about it, and I thought it was humorous.
 Then I started looking at where it was coming from.
 Once I turned up as a character in a novel—and a tennis star from India wore the T-shirt at Wimbledon.
 It seemed like a teaching moment—and so I wrote a book using the title."
 Well-Behaved Women examines the ways in which women shaped history, citing examples from the lives of Rosa Parks, Christine de Pizan, Elizabeth Cady Stanton, Harriet Tubman, and Virginia Woolf.

 A Midwife's Tale

 A Midwife's Tale examines the life of Northern New England midwife Martha Ballard, and provides a vivid examination of ordinary life in the early American republic, including the role of women in the household and local market economy, the nature of marriage and sexual relations, aspects of medical practice, and the prevalence of violence and crime.
 In this book, Ulrich effectively and simultaneously builds historical knowledge of the colonial world and Martha Ballard's biography.

 Ulrich's revelatory history was honored with the Pulitzer Prize.
 A Midwife's Tale also received the Bancroft Prize (prompting a speech by Ulrich which compares her own diary and life to Ballard's), the John H. Dunning Prize, the Joan Kelly Memorial Prize, the Berkshire Conference of Women Historians Book Prize, the Society for Historians of the Early Republic Book Prize, the William Henry Welch Medal of the American Association for the History of Medicine, and the New England Historical Association Award.
 A Midwife's Tale was later developed into a docudrama film for the PBS series American Experience by producer Laurie Kahn-Levitt and director Richard P. Rogers.
 The film was based upon both Ulrich's book and her archival process, and Ulrich served as a consultant, script collaborator, and narrator.
-The book also helped her secure a "Genius Grant" from the MacArthur Fellows Program.